 Year References and extracts Reports Cited?
 2012 Gandhi OP, Morgan LL, de Salles AA, Han Y-Y, Herberman RB, Davis DL.
-Exposure limits: the underestimation of absorbed cell Reference provided to Royal Society of Canada (in 2013) Yes phone radiation, especially in children.
+Exposure limits: the underestimation of absorbed cell Reference provided to Royal Society of Canada ( in 2013) Yes phone radiation, especially in children.
 Electromagn Biol Med.
 2012 Mar;31(1):34-51.
 Health Canada Safety Code 6 (2014) Draft No The existing cell phone certification process uses a plastic model of the head called the Specific Anthropomorphic Mannequin (SAM), Health Canada SC6 Rationale (2013) No representing the top 10% of U.S. military recruits in 1989 and greatly underestimating the Specific Absorption Rate (SAR) for typical mobile RSC Review of Safety Code 6 (2014) No phone users, especially children.
 A superior computer simulation certification process has been approved by the Federal Communications Commission (FCC) but is not employed to certify cell phones.
 In the SCENIHR (2013) No United States, the FCC determines maximum allowed exposures.
 Many countries, especially European Union members, use the "guidelines" of International Commission on Non-Ionizing Radiation Protection (ICNIRP), a non governmental agency.
 Radiofrequency (RF) exposure to a head smaller than SAM will absorb a relatively higher SAR.
 Also, SAM uses a fluid having the average electrical properties of the head that cannot indicate differential absorption of specific brain tissue, nor absorption in children or smaller adults.
-The SAR for a 10-year old is up to 153% higher than the SAR for the SAM model.
+The SAR for a 10-year old is up this reference was noted in the written (email) submission of Dr. Davis to the RSC on 25 October 2013 as part of the RSC public consultation process. to 153% higher than the SAR for the SAM model.
 When electrical properties are considered, a child's head's absorption can be over two times greater, and absorption of the skull's bone marrow can be ten times greater than adults.
 Therefore, a new certification process is needed that incorporates different modes of use, head sizes, and tissue properties.
-Anatomically based models should be employed in revising safety this reference w noted in the writt (email) submissio Dr. Davis to the F 25 October 2013 a of the RSC public consultation proc en n of RSC on as part c standards for these ubiquitous modern devices and standards should be set by accountable, independent groups.
+Anatomically based models should be employed in revising safety standards for these ubiquitous modern devices and standards should be set by accountable, independent groups.